HangfireIO/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 By default, Hangfire Server instance in a web application will not be started until the first user hits your site.
 Even more, there are some events that will bring your web application down after some time (I'm talking about Idle Timeout and different app pool recycling events).
 In these cases your :doc:`recurring tasks <../background-methods/performing-recurrent-tasks>` and :doc:`delayed jobs <../background-methods/calling-methods-with-delay>` will not be enqueued, and :doc:`enqueued jobs <../background-methods/calling-methods-in-background>` will not be processed.

-This is particulary true for smaller sites, as there may be long periods of user inactivity.
+This is particularly true for smaller sites, as there may be long periods of user inactivity.
 But if you are running critical jobs, you should ensure that your Hangfire Server instance is always running to guarantee the in-time background job processing.

 On-Premise applications
 ------------------------